aefarrell/aefarrell.github.io/_posts/2020-12-05-gaussian_dispersion_example.md

 Q = EF * W / HV # mass emission rate in kg/s
 ```

     0.002950437713234783 kg s^-1

-This gives a mass flow rate of carbon monoxide in the plume, but we will also need some sense of how large the plume is in general, i.e. what is the volumetric flow-rate of stack gas exiting the stack?
+This gives a mass flow rate of carbon monoxide in the plume, but we will also need some sense of how large the plume is in general, i.e. what is the volumetric flowrate of stack gas exiting the stack?

 ### Volumetric Flow Rate of Flue Gas